Program in Theatre

 Maybe you are a natural born performer.
 Or you discovered your passion for the stage while working on a high school play.
 At Saint Mary’s, you can pursue your passion while preparing for your career.
+You can even tailor your major to feed your creativity with a concentration in musical theatre.
 And whether you aspire to be a professional performer, stage manager, pursue a career in design, or use your stage presence in your future career as a lawyer, teacher, or sales representative, Saint Mary’s theatre program has a place for you.

 - 100%said Saint Mary’s prepared them well or very well for graduate school

 - 10:1Student to faculty ratio